Studying at postgraduate level

 Postgraduate Open Evenings

 To find out more about our postgraduate courses, you may like to come along to one of our postgraduate open evenings.
-The next one is on Wednesday 23 April 2014.
+The next one will be held in Spring 2015.
+The date is to be confirmed shortly, please check our website for details in January 2015.

 CPD and Short Courses